jkingharman/twiteraser/README.md

 You can test with ```rspec```.
 I like to limit deletion to 50 tweets at a time.
 But you can set your own limit by modifying ```BATCH_SIZE``` in ```DeletionRecorder```.

-## What it does ##

-Deletes you tweets in loads of 50.
-In lib, running ``` ruby tweet_delete ``` starts us off.
-Your archived tweets will be read and their IDs sent to Twitter for deletion.
-On success, the JSON gets updated (the deleted tweet is marked).
-If you need to restart already deleted tweets get ignored.

 ## Dependencies ##

 * Twitter